 Language

-Best Voice Translation Apps for China Travelers & Expats in 2024
+Best Translation App for China: Apps for Travelers & Expats in 2025

 What are the best voice translation apps for China travelers?
 Perhaps you’re not an omniglot who can speak multiple languages fluently.
 Maybe you’re a bit worried about traveling around China without speaking Chinese.
-Many of us have those feelings when we travel abroad and now thanks to the computer in our pocket, it’s possible to use a good translation app while traveling in China.
+Many of us have those feelings when we travel abroad and now thanks to mobile devices, it’s possible to use a good translation app while traveling in China.

 There are a number of great Chinese dictionary apps or apps that can help you translate Chinese menus or signs using your phone camera.